OSTEOPATHIC BOARD CERTIFICATION

 Become Board Certified

-3. Upon successful completion of the exam, the AOBOS will recommend osteopathic subspecialty board certification in Orthopedic Sports Medicine to the AOA.
+Candidates who have achieved a passing grade on the exam and fulfilled the requirements listed above will be recommended by the AOBOS for osteopathic subspecialty board certification in Orthopedic Sports Medicine to the AOA.

 4. You will receive a letter from the AOA via email once certification has been approved.